 Yes, we ship most places worldwide.
 Once you have selected and added the products you would like to the shopping cart the shipping cost will be calculated for you based on what you order.
 Your country may charge customs import fees or taxes, which unfortunately we are unable to determine for you in advance.

 Which of your tools is best for sgraffito?

 It depends on your style and desired end result.
-For fine line sgraffito detailing our Diamond Stylus Tools would be a great fit.
+For fine line sgraffito detailing on dryer clay our Diamond Stylus Tools are a great fit.
 Our Straight Blade Carving Tools are designed for more shallow carving and sgraffito.
 The back side of the blade on some of our Curved Blade Carvers can also be used for sgraffito.